hacktoon/sitegen/README.md

 They will be printed in the template through the variables {{page.styles}} and {{page.scripts}}.

 ### Page properties
-Properties listed in a page data file can be used to change how Mnemonix will manage the page.
+Properties listed in a page data file can be used to change how Mechaniscribe will manage the page.

-* nojson - Mnemonix will not generate a JSON file.
+* nojson - Mechaniscribe will not generate a JSON file.
-* nohtml - Mnemonix will not generate a HTML file.
+* nohtml - Mechaniscribe will not generate a HTML file.
 * nolist - The page will not appear in listings
 * nofeed - The page will not be listed in feeds.
 * draft - The page will not be generated, listed or syndicated in feeds.